opendaylight/sfc/sfc-test/sfc-docker/dovs/README.txt

       > sudo dovs sfc-config --chains "[['client1', 'firewall', 'server1']]" --odl 172.28.128.1

+     If instead you would like to have all guests connected to one node:

+      > sudo dovs sfc-config --chains "[['client1', 'firewall', 'server1']]" --odl 172.28.128.1 --allinonenode

      Then you create the two RSPs with the following command:

       > sudo dovs sfc-config --create-rsp-from-id 1 --odl 172.28.128.1